CtrlK

 Progressive Disclosure

-For a skill of this size (~60 lines), the content is well-organized into logical phases with clear headers.
-No external references are needed as the content is self-contained and appropriately scoped.
-The structure allows quick scanning of each phase.
+For a skill of this size (~60 lines of substantive content), the structure is well-organized with clear section headers and logical progression.
+No external references are needed since the content is self-contained and appropriately scoped.
+The checklist format enables quick scanning.

 3 / 3